Nespresso: Recycling bags

+Nespresso expanded its product line by introducing Nespresso Bloom, its first non-coffee offerings.
+This range includes Coffee Blossom Honey and Coffee Blossom Honey Syrup, both harvested from the same coffee plants used in Nespresso's Master Origins Colombia capsule.
+These products are designed to complement Nespresso coffee and can also be used in various foods and beverages.
+This initiative aligns with Nespresso's commitment to sustainable coffee farming and regenerative agriculture, aiming to protect coffee crops and support pollinators like bees, which are crucial for coffee production.
+Developed at Nestlé's R&D Accelerator in Switzerland, the Nespresso Bloom products are initially available in limited quantities at select Nespresso Boutiques and online.

+Grounded coffee and contaminants

+Nespresso recognizes that its capsule coffees contain contaminants (Furane, aluminum, cobalt, chrome, tin, nickel, copper, zinc, acrylamide, and various insects) but does not officially communicate on the quantities present in each dose as well as the maximum daily doses to not exceed via consumption of these capsules.

 Litigation

 In March 2011 the Swiss discount supermarket, Denner, won a court battle with Nestlé over the sale of plastic Nespresso-compatible capsules, at about half the retail price of Nespresso capsules.

-By 2014 Nespresso had been involved in further legal disputes about pods with competitors in the UK, Germany, France, Belgium and the Netherlands; one media report said "Nestlé has lost in just about every one of those conflicts."
-In France—Nespresso's largest market, which made a quarter of its global sales at the time—the antitrust watchdog Autorité de la concurrence stated that "it appears that Nespresso may have abused its dominant position by tying the purchase of its capsules to that of its coffee machines, with no fair justification, de facto ousting rival capsule makers".
-The company agreed to cease making the guarantee on its single-serving coffee machines conditional on using only Nespresso pods, and to remove warnings against the use of third-party pods.
+By 2014 Nespresso had been involved in further legal disputes about pods with competitors in the UK, Germany, France, Belgium, and the Netherlands; one media report said "Nestlé has lost in just about every one of those conflicts."
+In France—Nespresso's largest market, which made a quarter of its global sales at the time—the antitrust watchdog Autorité de la concurrence said that "it appears that Nespresso may have abused its dominant position by tying the purchase of its capsules to that of its coffee machines, with no fair justification, de facto ousting rival capsule makers".
+The company agreed to cease making the warranty on its single-serving coffee machines conditional on using only Nespresso pods, and to remove warnings against the use of third-party pods.